Andrew Traucki: Early life and career

 Traucki developed an early interest in film and photography during his twenties, which led him to pursue a career in the film industry.

 Before becoming a feature filmmaker, Traucki was involved in a project of the reimagining of the 1950s radio play Rocky Star into a television series.
 Alongside Stephen Harrop and Steve Fearnley, Traucki edited 12 hours of radio play audio into 20 five-minute episodes.
 The series featured actors such as Kerry Fox lip-syncing to pre-recorded audio.
 Following this, Traucki worked at the Australian Film Commission (now Screen Australia), where he reviewed and assessed scripts.

-Traucki's career as a filmmaker began with his debut feature film, Black Water (2007), which he wrote, directed, and co-produced.
-Following the success of Black Water, Traucki continued to explore survival thrillers with The Reef (2010), a film he also wrote, directed, and co-produced.
+Traucki's career as a filmmaker began with his debut feature film, Black Water (2007), which he co-wrote, co-directed, and co-produced.
+Following the success of Black Water, Traucki continued to explore survival thrillers with The Reef (2010), a film he wrote, directed, and co-produced.
 In 2012, Traucki wrote, directed, and co-produced The Jungle.

 Traucki returned to the Black Water franchise with Black Water Abyss (2020), a spiritual sequel that he directed.
 The film centers on a group of friends exploring an underground river system, where they become trapped and pursued by unseen threats.
 Later in 2022, he wrote, directed, and co-produced the Reef Stalked, a sequel to The Reef that blends survival horror with themes of trauma and domestic violence.

 A feature that distinguishes Traucki’s films is in his quest for realism.
 To help achieve this he uses real animals in his films, rather than 3D models or animatronics.
 Traucki's films create suspenseful and terrifying atmospheres, often utilizing natural settings and minimal dialogue to heighten the horror experience.
 His work delves into themes of survival, isolation, and the dangers posed by the natural world.